Guide to Selling a House by Auction

 What types of property auction are there?

-Whilst the traditional “homes under the hammer” style of auction are still going strong and evolving, there are newer methods of auction designed to suit the requirements of most home sellers.
+Whilst the traditional “homes under the hammer” style of auctions are still going strong and evolving, there are newer methods of auction designed to suit the requirements of most home sellers.

 We broadly categorise the two types of property auction as: